 How do you ensure your body produces just enough cortisol?
 Well, it’s not an exact science of course.
 Each of us is so different.
 But taking it one little step at a time will help.
 The following points will help:

 - Nutrient-dense foods

 - Eating slowly, chewing well

 These are good life habits that you can strive to acquire to support your weight loss goals and optimal hormonal function.

 Why You Can’t Lose Weight

 Next, I want to address the three main reasons why women can’t seem to lose weight.
 This way, you will be prepared and will be able to resolve them sooner:

-- Putting too much stress on your body for too long: If you are doing OMAD (One Meal a Day) every day for example, you could be stressing your body too much.
-Particularly if you are doing this for months on end.
-I know some women who are thriving on OMAD and have been mainting it as a lifestyle for years, so I am not suggesed everyone should absolutely avoid it.
-What I am saying is that if you are not getting the results you want, you want to ensure you are not stressing your body too much.
+- Putting too much stress on your body for too long: If you are doing OMAD (One Meal a Day) every day, for example, you could be stressing your body too much, mainly if you do this for months.
+I know some women who are thriving on OMAD and have been maintaining it as a lifestyle for years, so I am not suggesting everyone should avoid it.
+If you are not getting the desired results, you want to ensure you are not stressing your body too much.

-- Unrealistic expectations: You may think you are can’t losing weight when in fact, what is really happening is that you are not losing weight fast enough.
-Many women expect to lose 10 lbs their first month.
+- Unrealistic expectations: You may think you can’t lose weight when, in fact, what is happening is that you are not losing weight fast enough.
+Many women expect to lose 10 lbs in their first month.
 I am going to tell you: This isn’t a realistic expectation.
-Instead, I suggest you aim to lose 2-5 lbs a month.
+Instead, I suggest you lose 2-5 lbs a month.